Nafees10/qui/README.md

 ## Getting Started

-All the widgets are contained in `qui.widgets`, and the base classes are in `qui.qui`.
+Some built in widgets are contained in `qui.widgets`, and the base classes are in `qui.qui`.

 You should also read through `docs/*.md` for a quick start on how to use and write new widgets.

 ### Building demo